ifthenpay/prestashop8/readme.md

 * Configure Credit Card (also referred to as Ccard) payment method:
 1. Select a CCard key.
 Can only select from the CCard keys associated with your Backoffice key;
-2. (optional) Activate Cancel Credit Card Order, by selecting this option, Credit Card orders that are still unpaid 30 min after confirmation, will have status changed to "Cancelled";
+2. (optional) Activate Cancel Credit Card Order, by selecting this option, Credit Card orders that are still unpaid 30 min after confirmation, will have status changed to "Canceled";
 3. (optional) Input minimum order value to only display this payment method for orders above it;
 4. (optional) Input maximum order value to only display this payment method for orders below it;
 5. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;